Hydrogen 101

 While 100,000 litres may sound like a lot, to give some perspective, an Olympic swimming pool holds between 2,500,000 litres and 4,000,000 litres of water.
 It would take over a month to fill an Olympic sized pool using the water consumption of the hydrogen plant.
 In comparison, the Fraser River flows at 27 billion litres per day at its lowest, which can fill over 8000 Olympic swimming pools in one day.
 The design of the water intake will guarantee the fish will be protected from any water being pumped.
 Additionally, we will ensure through the environmental assessment that the pump location will be far away from any salmon spawning locations.

-The only byproduct is pure oxygen, which we all breath and trees release into the atmosphere.
+The only byproduct is pure oxygen, which we all breathe and trees release into the atmosphere.
 There will be no wastewater generated by the operation.
 Any native dirt, mud or natural minerals will be filtered from the water and returned to the environment.

 100 thousand litres a day, 700 thousand a week, 3 million a month, 36.5 million a year.
 To compare, Nestle uses 265 million litres of pure, clean spring drinking water a year, with no benefit to the surrounding communities.